RemoteMetering/geteventstore-promise/README.md

 ## Config

 The protocol defaults to `kurrentdb+discover`, which lets the client discover cluster nodes.
 Set `useSslConnection` for a secure connection and `tlsCAFile` to point at a CA certificate when the server uses one.
+Set `includeDeleted: false` to skip deleted events (see [Deleted events](#deleted-events)).

 ```javascript
 const client = new KurrentDB.GRPCClient({